 For a $95 annual fee, the Chase Sapphire Preferred® Card is a much better option for Southwest flyers and a great travel card in general.
-The card rewards 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
+The card rewards 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
 The 2X earning rate covers Southwest purchases, as well as any other type of travel purchase from any travel vendor.
 Plus, you earn 2X points on restaurant purchases.
 And, since Southwest is a Chase travel partner, you can transfer all the points that you earn into your Rapid Rewards account to redeem for Southwest flights.
 You can also transfer points to 12 other airline and hotel programs, or you can redeem them for travel through the Chase Ultimate Rewards® portal for a 25% redemption bonus (boosting your point value to 1.25 cents per point).

 The Chase Sapphire Preferred® Card also comes with great travel protections, including travel cancellation/interruption insurance and primary rental car insurance in the U.S. and abroad.
 For a similar price as the Southwest Rapid Rewards® Premier Credit Card, the Chase Sapphire Preferred® Card offers much more.